kvendingoldo/ordnung/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [Apache 2.0 License](LICENSE).